-NOTE: During the 2021 Season with the COVID Pandemic, these pool rules are superseded by the strict rules outlined on The Pool page under the reservation system due to Santa Clara County Health Department guidelines.
+NOTE: During the 2021 Season with the COVID Pandemic, these pool rules are superseded by the strict rules outlined on The Pool page.

 - Keep the entrance clear.
 Absolutely no parking in the Red Zone, as this is for emergency vehicles.